Can pasta become magical?

 I created Pasta Sauna initially for Performa ’09 New York and made a new and improved version for Dordtyart in April 2013.
+After that the sauna has traveled around.

-Pasta Sauna is inspired by the Futurist movement which occurred during the early 20th century and originated in Italy.
+The Pasta Sauna is inspired by the Futurist movement which occurred during the early 20th century and originated in Italy.
 It saw the breaking of ties with tradition and wholeheartedly embraced the modern.